GDPR: how can I ensure that the processing of personal data is lawful?

 The processing is necessary to promote the legitimate interests of the institution, or of a third party.

-The legal basis of legitimate interest can only be invoked when the interest to conduct a particular research project outweighs the interests of the persons whose personal data are processed, which is usually not the case in the case of children.
+• In the case of children, this is usually not the case.
 Consequently, invoking legitimate interest as a legal basis for the direct (primary) acquisition of personal data from children in the context of scientific research is almost impossible.

-For the secondary processing of personal data, this legal basis may be used, if the necessary protective measures have been taken (e.g. pseudonymisation).
+• For the secondary processing of personal data, this legal basis may be used provided strict safeguards are put in place (e.g. pseudonymisation).

-Finally, the legal basis of legitimate interest cannot be invoked for those tasks that Ghent University performs in the public interest.
+Finally, the legal basis of legitimate interest cannot be invoked for those tasks that Ghent University performs as a public authority in the public interest (research).

 4. Legal obligation